 Financial planning services can include tax planning, estate planning, retirement planning, or life-based event planning such as saving for college, getting married, purchasing a home, paying down debt, or planning an inheritance.

-Your Planning Partner is headquartered in Palm Beach Gardens, FL.
-Your Planning Partner offers financial advisor services in 4 states: Florida, New Jersey, Ohio, Pennsylvania.
+Your Planning Partner is headquartered in Palm Beach Gardens, FL and currently serves in 4 states: Florida, New Jersey, Ohio, Pennsylvania.

 While Your Planning Partner advises clients across a variety of portfolio sizes, the average client balance is currently $446,287.
 In total, Your Planning Partner manages $44,182,503 in assets.